sockcymbal/QuestionImprover/README.md

 # AI for Inquiry - The Question Improver Agent 🧠
 Reasoning agent designed to enhance the art of asking questions.
 This agent adopts a novel “multi-persona graph of thoughts” approach to really dig into and around the issue, ultimately crafting better questions that provoke and encourage deeper thinking and more profound analysis.

+This project recently won 1st place at an AI for Thought Hackathon at AGI House SF.

 #### Premise:
 Effective questioning is at the heart of great thinking and decisive action.
 In complex situations with many trade-offs, quality questions are crucial.
 This tool creates a self-reinforcing cycle: deeper understanding leads to more insightful questions, which in turn fosters even deeper insights